Marine Barracks, Washington, D.C.: 2018 Housing Complex Fire

 On September 19th, 2018, a senior citizen housing complex directly adjacent to the Marine Barrack's Annex location in southeast D.C., caught fire mid afternoon, prompting an immediate response from Marines and Sailors stationed there.
 Videos shared to news outlets and social media showcased the quick response from all units stationed at the barracks, with Marines and Sailors assisting with patient movement, assessment, and treatment by local medical personnel and responding EMS services.
-Of the 190 residents of the complex, all were successfully extracted with only 6 patients being sent to local hospitals for minor injuries.
+Of the 190 residents of the complex, all but one were successfully extracted with only 6 patients being sent to local hospitals for minor injuries.
+One resident, seventy-four year old Raymond Holton, was trapped in his apartment for five days following the fire without electricity or food or water before being found by building engineers contracted to assess damages.
 President Donald Trump later visited the barracks in November that same year to thank the Marines involved with the response in a private ceremony.